open-traffic-generator/otg-examples/clab/rtbh/README.md

 ## Overview

-Remote Triggered Blackhole (RTBH) is a common DDoS mitigation technique.
+Remote Triggered Black Hole (RTBH) is a common DDoS mitigation technique.
 It uses BGP anouncements to request an ISP to drop all traffic to an IP address under a DDoS attack.

 ![Diagram](diagram.png)